msultan/tf_metadynamics/README.md

-# tf_metadynamics: Using Software for things they are not meant to be used for
+# tf_metadynamics: Using PyTorch to enhance molecular simulations and using Plumed to classify images

 This repo is a fun weekend project designed to show how complex PyTorch computational graphs can be turned into collective variables inside Plumed.
 This was done in two parts.

 PyTorchMetadynamics.ipynb